-One of Weymouth's seafront telescopes Rory Walsh © RGS-IBG Discovering Britain

-For the 2012 Games, two giant screens on the beach will allow people to watch the action.
-Many of the boats will be too far out to see with the naked eye - though you could possibly try to use one of the telescopes dotted along the promenade.
+One of Weymouth's seafront telescopes Rory Walsh © RGS-IBG Discovering Britain For the 2012 Games, two giant screens on the beach allowed people to watch the action.
+Many of the boats were too far out to see with the naked eye - though you could possibly have tried to use one of these telescopes.
 The earliest astronomical telescopes were made in the Netherlands in the 1600s.
 These devices were improved by Italian astronomer and physicist Galileo Galilei.
 The name 'telescope' comes from the Greek for 'far-seeing'.
 They became popular at the seaside in Victorian and Edwardian Britain.
-Intended for people to look at the sea views, young men also used them to catch a glimpse of ladies descending into the water from their bathing machines!
+Intended for people to look at the sea views, young men also used them to catch a glimpse of ladies promenading along the seafront!
+Directions 15 Continue a little further along the promenade.
+Where the road forks, stop opposite the statue and look onto the sand.
+In the summer season there should be a sand sculpture hut here.